-Then there’s depression.
+But then there’s depression.

 Depression is far from feeling sorry for yourself.

 That is like telling someone who’s deaf to listen — or blind to see.
 At that moment, until the depression subsides, the mind isn’t capable of healthy thinking.
 To compound things, the more severe the depression, the more difficult it is to crawl out.

 This Ted Talk video with Andrew Solomon eloquently describes the struggle.

 How?
 Because seeking help, revealing all of what’s going on, getting support and guidance become things that people will not do — for fear of being labeled as a whiner.
 In studies I conducted in 2015, women’s major reason for not seeking therapy was how it would be perceived socially.
 For men, it was due to their belief that they could fix it themselves.

 It’s true that depression can remit on its own, with time.
 But not always — and not without doing damage while it exists.

-We, as a culture, have to stop looking down on ourselves or others, for experiencing what is a disease.
+We, as a culture, have to stop looking down on ourselves or others for experiencing what is a disease.

 No one sees what you are hiding inside.
 No one knows the amount of insecurity, self-loathing or shame that exists in your reality.
 Because it’s perfectly hidden.
 So, the fear of exposure can become intense.
 It can feel as if your whole world will cave in if anyone finds out that you struggle — or that you have secrets you’ve never shared.

 Acknowledgment of pain or hurt from the past or the present leads to to understanding.
 If you wallow in that hurt, it can turn into self-pity, because you allow that pain to define you.
-But to make the connection between painful experiences and who you are today, how you’re making decisions and functioning, is helpful.
+But to make the connection between painful experiences and who you are today, how you’re making decisions and functioning, is extremely helpful.

 Self-compassion is healing.
 Self-pity is destructive.
-There’s an immense difference between the two.
-Yet we get them confused.
+There’s an immense difference between the two, yet all too often we get them confused.

-Have the same compassion — for yourself.
+And have the same care and compassion for yourself.

-You can hear more about depression and many other topics by listening to Dr. Margaret’s podcast, SelfWork with Dr. Margaret Rutherford.
-Subscribe to this website and receive her weekly blog posts and podcasts, as well as free downloadable ebook, “Seven Commandments of Good Therapy.”!
+You can hear more about dealing with depression and many other topics by listening to my podcast, SelfWork with Dr. Margaret Rutherford.
+Subscribe to this website and receive my weekly blog posts and podcasts, as well as her free downloadable ebook, “Seven Commandments of Good Therapy.”!

 If you’d like to join my FaceBook closed group, then click here and answer the membership questions!
 Welcome!

 My new book entitled Perfectly Hidden Depression will be arriving November 1, 2019 and you can pre-order here!
 Its message is specifically for those with a struggle with strong perfectionism which acts to mask underlying emotional pain.
-But the self-help techniques described can be used by everyone who chooses to begin to address emotions long hidden away that are clouding and sabotaging your current life.
-More to come.
+But the many self-help techniques described can be used by everyone who chooses to begin to address emotions long hidden away that are clouding and sabotaging your current life.